Erika de Casier: Early life

-Erika de Casier was born in 1989 or 1990 in Portugal to a Belgian mother and Cape Verdean father.
+Erika de Casier was born in Portugal to a Belgian mother and Cape Verdean father.
 She attended Catholic school until 1998 when, at age eight, she and her family moved to Denmark.
 She mostly grew up around her mother.
 She was unable to speak Danish when her family first moved, and was bullied at school due to her and her brother being the only mixed race students.
 She spent time painting and watching MTV throughout her adolescence.
 At age 16, she spent a year living with a host family in the United States.
 Upon returning to Denmark, she joined her school's choir and band and began producing her own beats.
 After graduating from school, she moved to Copenhagen.
 Before performing as a solo artist, she worked at a kindergarten.

 Career

 2014–2019: Saint Cava and Essentials

-Starting in 2014, Casier performed with Andreas Vasegaard as part of the R&B duo Saint Cava.
+Starting in 2014, de Casier performed with Andreas Vasegaard as part of the R&B duo Saint Cava.
 The duo performed at the Roskilde Festival in 2015 and released a string of singles through Danish record label Forbandet Ungdom before eventually disbanding.
 During this time, she also worked with the Danish electronic collective Regelbau after meeting Natal Zaks, a member of Regelbau, in Aarhus.

-In 2017, Casier released her debut single as an independent artist, "What U Wanna Do?", and released her second single, "Intimate", the following year.
+In 2017, de Casier released her debut single as an independent artist, "What U Wanna Do?", and released her second single, "Intimate", the following year.
 She released her debut studio album, Essentials, on 16 May 2019 through her own label, Independent Jeep Records, which spawned the two prior singles as well as the singles "Good Time" and "Do My Thing".
 Essentials was well received by critics, and appeared on several lists of the best albums of the year from publications including Vice, Crack Magazine, and Gorilla vs. Bear, which also named Essentials as one of the best albums of the 2010s.